dlinssen/sunbather/wiki/FAQ.md

 ## I forgot to specify for which species I want Cloudy output with the `-save_sp` argument.
 Do I need to run `convergeT_parker.py` again from scratch?

-You can use the `tools.insertden_Cloudy_in()` function to add species to a Cloudy simulation file and run it again, without having to go through the temperature convergence scheme again.
+You can use the `tools.insertden_Cloudy_in()` function to add species to a (converged) Cloudy simulation file and run it again, without having to go through the temperature convergence scheme again.
 If you want to do this for a grid of Parker wind models, you will have to set up a loop over the correct filepaths yourself.

 ## Can I run an atmospheric profile other than an (isothermal) Parker wind?